Guim3/guim3.github.io/_posts/2017-09-20-Fantastic-GANs-and-where-to-find-them-II.md

 As a final note, if you want to know more about BEGANs, I recommend reading this [blog post][BEGAN_blogpost], which goes much more into detail.

 #### You might want to use BEGANs...
 ... for the same reasons you would use WGANs-GP.
 They both offer very similar results (stable training, simple architecture, loss function correlated to image quality), they mainly differ in their approach.
 Due to the hard nature of evaluating generative models, it's difficult to say which is better.
-As Theis et al. says in [his paper][Theis], you should choose one evaluation method or another depending on the application.
+As Theis et al. says in [their paper][Theis], you should choose a evaluation method or another depending on the application.
 In this case, WGAN-GP has a better Inception score and yet BEGANs generate very high-quality samples.
 Both are innovative and promising.

 ### <a name="ProGANs"></a> Progressive growings of GANs

 **TL;DR:** Progressively add new high-resolution layers during training that generates incredibly realistic images.
 Other improvements and a new evaluation method are also proposed.
+The quality of the generated images is astonishing.

 [[Article]][ProGANs_article] [[Code]][ProGANs_code]

 Generating high-resolution images is a big challenge.
-The larger the image, the easier is for the network to mess up.
+The larger the image, the easier is for the network to fail.
 To give a little bit of context, before this article, realistic generated images were around 256x256.
 Progressive GANs (ProGANs) take this to a whole new level by successfully generating completely realistic 1024x1024 images.
 Let's see how.

 ProGANs, which are built upon [WGANs-GP](#impWGANs), introduce a smart way to progressively add new layers on training time.
 Each one of these layers upsamples the images to a higher resolution for both the discriminator and generator.
 Let's go step by step: